carolinadcf/alphinlandia/docs/json-book-loading.md

 # JSON Book Loading

+## Context

+Alphinlandia is a game that includes an in-game book the player can read.
+The book is displayed as an open spread — two pages visible at a time, a left and a right — and the player can turn pages forward.

+The book UI is built around three key components:

+- **`PageData`** — a ScriptableObject that holds the content of a single page: an ID, text, an image texture, which side it appears on (left/right), and the ID of the next page.
+- **`BookManager`** — a MonoBehaviour singleton that owns the list of all pages, controls which spread is currently shown, and handles page-turn logic.
+- **`Page`** — a MonoBehaviour attached to each page GameObject (left and right) in the scene.
+It holds a reference to its current `PageData` and is updated by `BookManager` when the spread changes.

+Originally, all page content was defined manually in the Unity editor via ScriptableObject assets.
+The JSON loading system replaces that workflow: a single `book1.json` file describes the entire book, and `BookManager` reads it at runtime to build the page list dynamically.
+This makes it possible to edit book content without ever opening the Unity editor.

+---

 ## Summary

 The book system previously relied on ScriptableObject assets (BookData, PageData) manually configured in the Unity editor.
 This change adds runtime JSON loading to BookManager so book content can be authored in plain JSON without touching Unity editor assets.
+Page navigation was also reworked to advance both pages together as a synchronized spread.

 ---